 You don’t have to be from Pennsylvania in order to have your wedding there—the state will play a suitable host for couples with a homegrown connection and those looking for a unique destination.
 Ready to start planning your celebration?
 Read on for our complete guide to how to get married in Pennsylvania, including the average cost, legal requirements, food and drink ideas, our favorite venues, and more.

 Pennsylvania Wedding Cost

 Per wedding research company The Wedding Report, the average cost of a wedding in Pennsylvania in 2019 and 2020 was roughly $23,500 and $20,200 respectively.
-In 2021, it was significantly higher—around $27,100.
+In 2021, it was significantly higher—around $26,400.
 Of course, costs will vary significantly based on guest count, décor decisions, catering choices, and location.

 Average wedding costs do vary throughout the state, too.
 In the Philadelphia area, The Wedding Report indicates that couples spent an average of $24,763 in 2021.
 In 2019, it was closer to $22,300.
 In Pittsburgh, the average wedding spend in 2021 was $27,243, while in 2019, that number was around $25,000.
 In Lancaster, couples spent an average of $31,823 in 2021, and closer to $29,400 in 2019.

 Pennsylvania is truly a four-season destination when it comes to weddings, with the settings to match.
 In the spring, summer, and well into fall, there are numerous gardens, farms, vineyards, and even summer camps with beautiful outdoor spaces for your celebration.
 As one of the oldest states in the country—Pennsylvania was first settled in 1682 and was the second state to enter the Union— there are also plenty of historic estates and buildings to choose from.